shavonne-sw/grid-disruption-analytics/README.md

 - Risk maps guide faster restoration where impact is highest.

 **Operational Notes**
-- Threshold fixed at 0.64; review monthly and adjust if recall <0.88 or flagged % shifts ±5%.
+- Threshold fixed at 0.64; review regularly and adjust if recall <0.88 or flagged % shifts ±5%.
 - Monitor KPIs: recall, precision, flagged %, and base rate.